-The past criminalization of cannabis adversely impacted communities in Mendocino County in a manner unique to its location as "n epicenter for the war on California cannabis cultivators that consolidated Federal, State and local law enforcement resources starting in the late 1970s.
-This history cannot be fully understood without examining the intersection of local, state, national, and global politics that made the place and its people central to militarized eradication efforts, and the communities of resistance that became integrated into its social fabric.
+The past criminalization of cannabis adversely impacted communities in Mendocino County in a manner unique to its location as the epicenter for the war on California cannabis cultivators that consolidated Federal, State and local law enforcement resources starting in the late 1970s1.
+This history cannot be fully understood without examining the intersection of local, State, national, and global politics that made the place and its people subject to militarized eradication efforts.
+It is equally important to understand how the impacts of these eradication efforts and the response to them became integrated into the social fabric of the impacted communities.